w1redch4d/blog/BloggerCh4d/content/post/Compiler-Design-1.md

 summary = 'a brief about compiler design'
 +++

-# Compiler Design Module 1:
+# Compiler Design : 1

 Before we start on designing a compiler, a genuine question that would come to mind would be **wtf is even a compiler?**, to understand that lets start with the question **what is an interpreter?**

 ## 1. Understanding the Machine and the Need for Interpreters

-Consder a machine , machine is a very vague term so we have to describe what do i even mean by a "machine", for our understanding of this module we would define our machine to be a [Turing Machine](https://en.wikipedia.org/wiki/Turing_machine#Overview), so essentially a machine that can compute a set of instructions.
+Consider a machine , machine is a very vague term so we have to describe what do i even mean by a "machine", for our understanding of this module we would define our machine to be a [Turing Machine](https://en.wikipedia.org/wiki/Turing_machine#Overview), so essentially a machine that can compute a set of instructions.
 I am going to call these instructions a "low level instruction". so any "program" with "low level instructions" can execute on the machine,

 ```mermaid
 graph TD